CSc 103: Course Info

 1. Be curious.
 If you have no desire to figure things out, you almost surely won’t, and this class will be a waste of time for both of us.

 3. Give the class enough time.
-This means doing the reading,2 but most importantly, it means attempting all the TODO exercises from the lectures,3 and completing the projects.
+This means doing the reading,1 but most importantly, it means spending your time working on the practice problems and projects.

 More advice; an analogy

-This might seem obvious, but I think it is worth saying nonetheless: the exercises and projects only have real benefit if you struggle through doing them yourself, with as little help as possible.
-In particular, try to resist the perhaps instinctive impulse to look up how to do things online.
-(I’m not denying that search engine-fu is a useful skill, but it’s not the skill we are trying to develop in this class.)
+This might seem obvious, but I think it is worth saying nonetheless: the exercises and projects I will give you only have real benefit if you struggle through doing them yourself, with as little help as possible.
+In particular, try to resist the perhaps instinctive impulse to look up how to do things online.2

 Think of it like strength training.
 There is an adaptation mechanism behind it: you subject your body to stress (lifting heavy weights), and it naturally adapts by getting stronger.
-Learning to program is much the same.
-You have to do the lifting in order to get stronger, and this means trying to solve these problems with as little help from anyone else as possible.
+Learning to program is much the same, but we’re exercising your brain instead.3 You have to do the lifting in order to get stronger, and this means trying to solve these problems with as little help from anyone else as possible.
 When someone gives you the answer too soon (or you look it up online), you will be robbed of the opportunity to suffer, adapt, and grow stronger.

-Of course that’s not to say that you should never ask for help, but you should only ask after you have been struggling for a while (after you’ve done some isometric exercise, haha).
+That’s not to say you should never ask for help, but that you should only ask after you have been struggling for a while (after you’ve done some isometric exercise, haha).

 How to Get Help